How To Clean Out Recovery Drive in Windows 10/8/7

 2. Data Migration: Transferring data from the recovery drive to the C drive can help relieve space limits on your computer.
 Be careful and make sure that you are just moving files that are not vital, as it is imperative that critical recovery data remain unaltered.

-See also How To Clean A Wave Brush?
+See also How To Clean A Toshiba Laptop Keyboard?

 Should You Delete the Recovery Partition?